Letham, Fife

 Letham is a small village in Fife, Scotland, located just off the A92, around 5 miles from Cupar.
-According to the 2001 Census, Letham has 138 residents, although this has without a doubt increased in the previous years.
+According to the 2001 Census, Letham has 138 residents, although this has increased in the previous years.

 Its school, Letham Primary School, educates around 35 pupils, between the ages of 5 and 12.
 The school building itself is over 130 years old, and built mainly from sandstone which was quarried only 200 metres away from the school.

 Cunnoquhie House is a late 18th-century classical mansion located just north of Letham.
 It was built for George Paterson of Cunnoquhie, and is a category A listed building.